-The main courts website contains a particularly useful Frequently Asked Questions section (under ‘About Us’).
+The main court’s website contains a particularly useful FAQ section (under ‘About Us’).

-- British and Irish Legal Information Institute (Bailii) offers the most significant data here are in the Supreme Court (‘IESC’) and High Court (‘IEHC’) directories.
+- British and Irish Legal Information Institute (BaiLII).
+The most significant data here are in the Supreme Court (‘IESC’), Court of Appeal (‘IECA’) and High Court (‘IEHC’) directories.
 The database is not comprehensive so it is important to consult other sources.
-The majority of cases date from 1997 (High Court) and 1998 (Supreme Court).
-Bailii also provides access to decisions of the Competition Authority (‘IECA’) and Information Commissioner (‘IEIC’).
-In addition, Bailii also introduced vendor-neutral citations for the first time in Irish case-law, e.g. a Supreme Court case on Bailii may be cited as IESC 12.
+BaiLII also provides access to decisions of the Competition Authority (‘IECA’) and Information Commissioner (‘IEIC’).
+In addition, BaiLII also introduced vendor-neutral citations for the first time in Irish case-law, e.g. a Supreme Court case on BaiLII may be cited as IESC 12.

 - Courts Service Judgments Database offers access to recent cases from the High Court, Supreme Court and Court of Appeal.

 - Justis is a fee-paying service, which offers access to judgments on an ongoing basis.
-A ten-day trial is available.
+A seven-day trial is available.

-- LexisNexis is the ‘Ireland’ library contains a large number of reported and unreported cases.
+- LexisNexis.
+The ‘Ireland’ library contains a large number of reported and unreported cases.

 - Westlaw.IE covers Irish Law Reports Monthly, Employment Law Reports, Irish Current Law Statutes Annotated, and various other materials.

 - European case law is available in various formats.
-See i.e. the European links.
+See e.g. the European links.

-- Department of Justice and Equality (I.e. Publications Section)
+- Department of Justice and Equality (e.g. Media > Publications Section)

 - Garda Síochána (Police)